 CSAH staff provide intensive case work with individuals to address a variety of issues that lead to homelessness.
 Case managers provide resources and counseling to help individuals with medical concerns, chemical health assessments, mental health assessments, life planning, and food, clothing, and shelter options.

 In coordination with various nonprofit and government partners, CSAH staff coordinate access to community resources and referrals for service

 CSAH coordinates a large one-day resource fair for individuals experiencing homelessness each year.
 All homeless community service providers and congregations, businesses, government entities, and others interested in offering free goods and support services attend the fair.

 CSAH provides overall leadership and support for the Homeless Continuum of Care (CoC) in Chatham County, Georgia.
 The CoC is led by a community board.
 Nonprofit agencies providing supportive services to homeless individuals and families are members of the CoC.
 Services includes emergency shelter, supportive housing, food, clothing, health care, and case management.
 CSAH also writes and secures the annual U.S. Department of Housing and Urban Development (HUD) funding request for the Chatham County CoC.
-In 2019, these funds were allocated to six organizations in the amount of $3,383,018.
+To learn more about the CoC, please visit the Chatham County CoC website.

 CSAH maintains county-wide data for homeless services from all agencies participating in the HMIS system funded by HUD.

 CSAH works to strengthen collaboration among service providers and build their organizational capacity to provide quality programs and ensure strong and healthy nonprofit organizations.